geneb/qmodem-4.51/README.md

 **This is a historical codebase.** QModem 4.51 targets MS-DOS using Turbo Pascal 5.x/6.0, with Turbo Professional and potentially other Borland or third-party libraries.

+**[Updated 27Dec25]**<br>
-This fork of QModem has been adjusted to correctly build with either Turbo Pascal 7.0 or Borland Pascal 7.0.
+This fork of QModem has been updated to correctly build with either Turbo Pascal 7.0 or Borland Pascal 7.0.
 Ensure that your version is patched for the CRT Runtime Error 200 issue.
+Turbo Assembler is required to assemble the .ASM files.

-Review the notes in **FIXES.md**.
-That document outlines the additiona libraries that are required to build QModem, including github links to where they can be obtained.
+Please review the notes in **FIXES.md**.
+That document outlines the additional libraries that are required to build QModem, including github links to where they can be obtained.
 The remainder of the document outlines what changes were made in order to allow it to compile with Turbo Pascal 7.0

 There are two batch files included, `BQ.BAT` and `BQI.BAT`.
 They build QModem and the QModem Install program, respectively.
 There are notes in each regarding how they're used.
 If you're building under DOSBox, you'll need the Z:\SYSTEM directory in your path in order to use the SUBST and/or MOUNT commands.